-On 23 December and again on 25 December (Christmas Day) they spent time rigging the new Christmas Ship and then they painted it on Boxing Day.
+On 23 December and Christmas Day the Pennyman family spent time rigging the new Christmas Ship which they painted on Boxing Day.

 In Greece St Nicholas (Father Christmas) is the patron saint of sailors as well as Christmas.
 They celebrate St Nicholas Day on 6 December with ships and presents.
 When children go out carol singing they carry model boats containing lights to find their way in the dark and to take their rewards home.
 In houses people decorate a Christmas ship, coloured with or containing gold for good fortune, and place it either by the front door or by the fireplace, pointing towards the heart of the house.
 They can also fill it with presents.